Table of Contents

 Primefit CM00301 125 PSI Home Workshop Air Compressor

-Last on the list is the definition of portable, with a mid-range price that should make most people happy.
-It has an innovative pump design to output higher pressure at 125 PSI, which is mighty impressive considering its size.
+Next on the list is the definition of portable, with a mid-range price that should make most people happy.
+It has an innovative pump design to output higher pressure at 125 PSI, which is hugely impressive considering its size.

-And despite being one of the smallest on the list, it’s still acceptable to use with brad nailers, blow guns and other tools of comparable size.
+And despite being one of the smallest on the list, it’s still acceptable to use with brad nailers, blow guns, and other tools of comparable size.
 Storing this unit is easy not only because of the size, but how light it is.
-An easy to use control panel with the built-in air regulator and gauges is one of the best on the market, and quite easy to use.
-The 1 gallon tank may be a bit small for some, but the output more than makes up for it.
+The easy-to-use control panel with a built-in air regulator and gauges is one of the best on the market and quite easy to use.
+The 1-gallon tank may be a bit small for some, but the output more than makes up for it.

-A one year limited warranty is included with the purchase, and should cover the most important parts.
-The 11 pounds the unit weighs is so low that it can be safely placed on a sturdy shelf for storage.
+A 1-year limited warranty is included with the purchase and should cover the most important parts.
+The unit weights 11 pounds — so low that it can be safely placed on a sturdy shelf for storage.
 With a self-coiling air hose, this is surprisingly one of the better air compressors on the list for home use.
 With all of the extra features and praise, this is still one of the loudest units on the list.
-You will definitely hear it if you’re in another room, and the speed that it fills the tank is only average.
-There is still a lot to love about this package, and other than a slow refill time it’s more than capable for home use.
-It’s highly recommended, and the price is the icing on the cake.
+You will definitely hear it if you’re in another room, and it fills the tank at an average speed.
+However, there is still a lot to love about this package, and other than a slow refill time it’s more than capable for home use.
+It’s highly recommended and the price is the icing on the cake.

 Motor Trend (CPM-0610) 120V AC Home Air Compressor With Gauge

-Meant specifically for home use, the Motor Trend (CPM-0610) 120V AC Home Air Compressor With Gauge is a low priced solution for those that don’t need heavy power.
-In 4.5 minutes it can inflate a 195/70/r14 tire from 0-32.
-It has a three pronged power plug with a UL approved motor running at 120v.
+Meant specifically for home use, the Motor Trend (CPM-0610) 120V AC Home Air Compressor With Gauge is a low-priced solution for those that don’t need heavy power.
+In 4.5 minutes it can inflate a 195/70/r14 tire from 0 to 32.
+It has a 3-pronged power plug with a UL-approved motor running at 120v.
 Though a digital gauge would’ve been preferred, the analog does a decent enough job of determining pressure.
-The power cord is 6 foot and is coupled with a 26.7 foot air hose with quick lock connector.
-There’s no need to go shopping for extra parts, as the unit comes with ball and raft adapters that also fit neatly into the unit itself when not in use.
-All of this comes in at under 6 pounds, so it’s a real bargain if you don’t want a lot of power.
+The power cord is 6 foot long and is coupled with a 26.7-foot air hose with quick lock connector.
+There’s no need to go shopping for extra parts as the unit comes with ball and raft adapters that also fit neatly into the unit itself when not in use.
+All of this comes in at under 6 pounds, so it’s a real bargain if you don’t need a lot of power.

-Some things to keep in mind about the specs, with some things that are buried deep in the manual.
+There are some specs buried deep in the manual that are worth keeping in mind.
 The release valve in the unit limits it to 72 PSI, so once again this is not a powerhouse machine.
-It is not meant to handle heavier loads, and will fail when trying to.
-This is possibly the weakest unit on the list when it comes to power even if some of its specs match up with the others.
-The included parts are also very cheap and flimsy, but that type of plastic should be expected with the price they’re asking.
+It is not meant to handle heavier loads and will fail when trying to.
+This is possibly the weakest unit on the list when it comes to power, even if some of its specs match up to others.
+The included parts are cheap and flimsy plastic, but that should be expected from the asking price.
 The compact size also doesn’t help with noise, as it’s one of the nosiest air compressors on the list.
 If you’re not looking for a lot of power this is a good unit, but for general household use it will be lacking.

-PSI, or pounds per square inch gives you great insight into how powerful the compressor you’re purchasing is.
-But with home compressors, try not to focus too much on that number, and instead look at included accessories, features, and size.
-A strong compressor for the home isn’t meant to take the place of a bigger project air compressor, so by not getting wrapped up in the PSI battle you will come out better off.
-You’ll also notice that most of the units on the list are in the same range between 120–150, so not that big of a difference.
-Even when you get one on the list that is rated 150, you may pay for it in another feature, like refill time.
+PSI, or pounds per square inch, gives you great insight into how powerful the compressor you’re purchasing is.
+But with home compressors, try not to focus too much on that number and instead look at included accessories, features, and size.
+A strong compressor for the home isn’t meant to take the place of a big-project air compressor, so it’s better not to get too wrapped up with the PSI.
+You’ll also notice that most of the units on the list are in the same range — 120–150 — so not that big of a difference.
+Even when you get one on the list that is rated 150, you may pay for it with another feature, like refill time.

-Indeed all of the units on the list are portable.
-Portability isn’t just about weight and if it has handles, but how well it can be carried from one location to the next and if it’s easy to store.
-Some of the units on the list have such a great form factor that they can be stored on a shelf without worry of dropping, while other smaller units are either too heavy or too bulky to comfortably put on a shelf.
+All of the units on the list are portable.
+Portability isn’t just about weight or handles, but also how well it can be carried from one location to the next and if it’s easy to store.
+Some of the units have such a great form factor that they can be stored on a shelf without worry of falling, while other smaller units are either too heavy or too bulky to comfortably put on a shelf.

-What you decide to purchase should take into consideration where you will store it, and how big the location you want to use it with is.
-The length of the hose isn’t going to be that much different from one unit to the next.
-But just be wary that some units have a hose that is only 11ft, while others have a 20ft and longer range.
+Take into consideration where you will store it and how big the area is that you want to use it in.
+The length of the hose isn’t going to differ much between units, but just be wary that some units do have a shorter 11-foot hose, and others can reach up to 20 feet or longer.
 Anything under 20 should be considered average, especially when dealing with home air compressors.

-There is a lot of marketing going on for quiet air compressors, and it’s best just to ignore it.
-Air compressors are loud, very loud.
-There are some that aren’t that loud, but they still emit enough sound to disturb whatever is within a room of it.
-While it’s true you can talk on a phone and be near it while it’s running, the fact is you don’t want to actually do that.
-The only silent air compressor for the home is one that doesn’t work anymore-keep that in mind.
+Quiet air compressors are big in the market right now and it’s best just to ignore it.
+Air compressors are loud — very loud.
+There are some that aren’t that loud, but they still emit enough sound to disturb whoever is within a room of it.
+While it’s true you can talk on the phone and be near it while it’s running, the fact is you won’t actually want to.
+The only totally silent air compressor for the home is one that isn’t working.

-Choosing the correct air compressor for the home doesn’t have to be a hard thing, you just have to know what you want.
+Choosing the correct air compressor for the home doesn’t have to be difficult, you just have to know what you want.
 A good portable unit with a good warranty and low refill time should be the aim, without a focus on maxing out the PSI.
-All of the units are acceptably priced, and as the home compressor market goes those prices won’t ever be on the outrageous end of the spectrum.
-The home compressor market is still young and very strong, so why not take advantage of it while it’s still blooming?
+All of the units are acceptably priced, and as the home compressor market goes, those prices won’t ever be on the far end of the scale.
+The home compressor market is still young and very strong, so take advantage of it while it’s still blooming.

 A home air compressor is not only useful for the home, but around the house as well.
-If you get a good enough home air compressor, it could possibly serve universal uses for you, even on trips.
+If you get a good enough home air compressor, it could serve universal uses, even on trips.
 Don’t forget that they are portable and very easy to setup and use.
-The deal gets even better if you’re already an air compressor owner, as you will already have a tip for when you decide to get a home air compressor.
-The extra accessories add up, and in the end you’ll get an even better deal than first time air compressor owners.
+The deal gets even better if you’re already an air compressor owner, as you’ll already be in the know.
+The extra accessories add up and in the end you’ll get an even better deal than your first unit.